From £46,9896

 Despite increasingly sophisticated technology for the drive batteries, EVs have tended to stick with old-school lead-acid batteries for the 12V system, but the Sealion switches that to LFP too.
 It comes with an eight-year warranty and shouldn’t run down when you leave the car stationary for long periods of time.

-As with the Seal saloon, the Sealion 7 is based on BYD’s e-Platform 3.0 and uses its own lithium-iron-phosphate (LFP) batteries.
+As with the Seal saloon, the Sealion 7 is based on BYD’s e-Platform 3.0 and uses the company's own lithium-iron-phosphate (LFP) batteries.

 INTERIOR